The importance, structure and uses of periscope

 The periscope is used in the submarines to see what is going on the water surface, It was used for observation purposes in the trenches during World War I, It is used in some gun turrets and it is used in armed vehicles.

-The periscope is used in the submarines to see the events which happening behind a wall or a barrier, and some submarines use complex periscopes which use the prisms or advanced fiber optics instead of mirrors to provide them the magnification, Complex periscopes operate on submarines and in different fields of science.
+The periscope is used in the submarines to see the events that are happening behind a wall or a barrier, and some submarines use complex periscopes that use the prisms or advanced fiber optics instead of mirrors to provide them the magnification, Complex periscopes operate on submarines and in different fields of science.

 The periscopes are used to observe over the obstacles of between 9 and 26 meters in height, and they are used in the submarines in general observation of submerged navigation, and for correctly aligning the submarine when firing a torpedo at a target.